-26.K.3.a.
-Furlough leave may be taken prior to any other leave being taken.
+- 26.K.3.a.
+Furlough leave may be taken prior to any other leave being taken. - 26.K.3.b.

-26.K.3.b.
 An employee's position shall not be filled by any means for such time that an employee is on furlough leave.

-26.K.3.c.
+- 26.K.3.c.
 Requests for furlough will only be considered when authorized by the Administrative Authority because of budget constraints.
-An employee on furlough shall earn paid time off and extended sick leave and continue to receive service credit as if the furlough had not occurred.

-26.K.4.
-Leave Benefits - No adjustment in computing length of service dates, seniority, earning of paid time off, extended sick leave, or leave accrual rates shall be made as a result of any such leave taken.
-These and other service benefits shall not be adversely affected except that retirement service credit and final average salary shall be determined in accordance with PERA rules and regulations.
+An employee on furlough shall earn paid time off and extended sick leave and continue to receive service credit as if the furlough had not occurred. - 26.K.4.
+Leave Benefits No adjustment in computing length of service dates, seniority, earning of paid time off, extended sick leave, or leave accrual rates shall be made as a result of any such leave taken.
+These and other service benefits shall not be adversely affected except that retirement service credit and final average salary shall be determined in accordance with PERA rules and regulations. - 26.L.

-26.L.
 Educational Leave - Rule 26.L. regarding Educational Leave was abolished effective July 1, 2020.
-All references to Educational Leave have been removed from the Colorado Judicial System Personnel Rules.
+All references to Educational Leave have been removed from the Colorado Judicial System Personnel Rules. - 26.L.
+Volunteer Firefighter Leave The Administrative Authority shall allow the absence of an employee who is a volunteer firefighter to respond to an emergency summons so long as the employee is not deemed essential to the operation of court and probation services.
+To qualify for such leave, the employee must have previously provided written documentation from the Fire Chief notifying the Administrative Authority of the employee's status as a volunteer firefighter; the emergency must be within the response area of the Fire Department for which the employee volunteers and of such magnitude that the emergency summons issued requires all firefighters of the Department to respond; and the employee must provide the Administrative Authority with a written statement from the Fire Chief verifying the time, date and duration of the employee's response.
+All leave taken shall be in accordance with Rule 26, if applicable.